wcrum/cloud-gov-flask-template/app/pages/index.md

 # Welcome to a Flask Template

-This website and code base focuses on demoing a basic server side renders full stack application within the [cloud.gov](https://www.cloud.gov) application factory and cloud.gov User Authentication and Authorization (UAA).
+This and code base on demoing a basic server side renders full stack application within the [cloud.gov](https://www.cloud.gov) application factory and cloud.gov User Authentication and Authorization (UAA).

 ## Organizations and Communities